therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/tutorial.md

 1. Sign up for a free account [here](https://app.alpaca.markets/signup).
 2. Log in and go to the **Paper Trading** dashboard.
-3. Allocate funds (e.g., $100,000) for testing.
+3. Allocate simulated funds (e.g., $100,000) for testing.
 You can have up to 3 free paper trading accounts.

 ![Alpaca Dashboard](../../../assets/alpaca_dashboard.png)